andre-yer/algorithms_structures/README.md

     },
 }
 ```
-To activate unittest go to `.vscode->setting.json` and set up it like this:
+If you want use interactive test mode of VS Code activate unittest by going to `.vscode -> setting.json` and set up it like this:
 ```json
 {
     "python.testing.unittestArgs": [